WEC-Sim/WEC-Sim/docs/user/getting_started.rst

 ..
 Note::

      The user must run the "activate_wecsim.m" script each time they start MATLAB to activate WEC-Sim Source code and libraries.
 The user can remove the WEC-Sim Source folder from MATLAB path by running the "deactivate_wecsim.m" script in the ``$WECSIM folder".
-However, it is advisable to let the Source stay in MATLAB path.
+However, it is advisable to let the Source stay on the MATLAB path.